BrendanGasparin/100-days-of-code/log.md

 ### Day 27: July 8, 2024

 **Today's progress:** Added substitution cipher decryption to JavaScript cryptography page.
+Updated the description on my Github profile and updated the description of some of my other projects on there too.

-**Thoughts(s):** I still need to add labels to the fields, clipboard copy buttons for mobile users, and I should tighten up the UI and make it more responsive between desktop and mobile devices.
+**Thoughts(s):** For JS Cryptography, I still need to add labels to the fields, clipboard copy buttons for mobile users, and I should tighten up the UI and make it more responsive between desktop and mobile devices.

 **Link(s) to work:**
 1. [JavaScript Cryptography](https://brendangasparin.github.io/js-cryptography/)